-It is to be noted that, depending upon the quality of the submissions and complexity of the project, the time required to complete the Technical Approval processes can vary.
+Please note that depending upon the quality of the submissions and complexity of the project, the time required to complete the Technical Approval processes can vary.

-7.4.2 Determining the Structural Category
+Determining the Structural Category

-Before preparing the Approval in Principle submission, the Technical Approval Authority should be consulted to agree the structural category as defined in CG 300.
-The geometric criteria for determining the structural category are presented in detail in Table 7.3.1 in Annex 7.3.
+Before preparing the Approval in Principle submission, The Technical Approval Authority should be consulted to agree the Structural Category as defined in CG 300.
+The geometric criteria for determining the structural category are presented in detail in Table 7C.1 in Appendix 7C.
 However, where any of the following criteria apply, the structure is automatically designated as Category 3